Skip to main content

 )

-Do not use SDK tags for authoritative account, billing, compliance, security, or verified profile data.
-Update those properties from your backend instead.
+Do not use SDK tags for authoritative account, billing, security, compliance, or verified profile data.
+Update those values from your backend.

 Custom Events